aiman-al-masoud/deixiscript/src/deixiscript/README.md

   - introduced by letting test() return other than boolean
   - must refactor... (good) repercussions on anaphora
   - is MathExpression an Atom ??!
-- full dump()
-  - dump full knowledge base (including derivation clauses)
-  - if-else
+- finish up recomputeKb()
   - existential quantifier creates new entity in case it doesn't exist
-- single eval() to access test/findAll/dump etc...
+- single eval() to access test/findAll/recomputeKb etc...
+  - ask vs tell AST
   - find all free vars to decide between findAll and test
-  - eval takes "side-effect" param, with inferred default
-  - question AST

 ## Frontend